GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 Let us explore a dashboard in detail.

 Here is the Organization Summary dashboard.
 The dashboard contains various information such as Emission, Costs, Summary and DayType Summary.

+- `Last updated On` show that time in which the data was refreshed from Envizi Data platform.
+- A top left section shows the no. of locations, accounts and meters available in this organization.
+- A section shows Emissions and Total cost.
+Also it shows the Actual/Accrued/Estimated percentages.
+- Summary graph shows month wise emissions data for the last 12 months.
+- Data Type Summary table shows the Emissions and Cost details for each DataType.

 <img src="images/120-Org-Summary-1.png">
 <img src="images/120-Org-Summary-2.png">